Vegaphobia: Attitudes of the media

 Academic Laura Wright stated in 2015 that media organizations and wider discourse routinely mischaracterize vegan diets, highlighting situations where media outlets reported the death of children as being from a "vegan diet" rather than the parental neglect that was the actual cause.

 A 2011 study found that British media discredit vegans through ridicule, and portray veganism as difficult or impossible to maintain.
 The six most common vegaphobic statements found in these media were, in order of frequency: ridiculing veganism, erroneously equating veganism with asceticism, perpetuating the myth that veganism is difficult or impossible to sustain, describing veganism as a fashion trend, portraying vegans as sentimentalists, and defining vegans as hostile.
 The study found that of 397 articles, 20% were neutral, approximately 5% were positive and 75% were negative.
-In 2018, it was revealed that a British food editor had sent a vegan an email that mentioned "killing vegans one by one".
+In 2018, it was revealed that William Sitwell, a British food editor had sent a vegan an email that mentioned "killing vegans one by one".
+American celebrity chef Anthony Bourdain stated, in his 2000 book Kitchen Confidential, that he despised vegans and quipped that vegetarians and vegans "are a persistent irritant to any chef worth a damn."

-On social media, some vegans are also attacked for their choice to have only sexual relations with other vegans.
+On social media, some vegans have also been attacked for their choice to have sexual relations only with other vegans.